Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | Ablate L25 | 1 | 5.114 | 166 | +0.6% PPL |

-| Ablate All 35 | 35 | 12.959 | 424,581 | Destroyed |
+| Ablate All 35 | 35 | 12.959 | 424,581 | Representation collapse |

 Note on absolute perplexity figures: the numbers in this initial table are from the original evaluation setup, which omitted the BOS token (add_special_tokens=False).
 These are inflated by approximately 3× relative to a BOS-corrected evaluation on the same corpus (baseline PPL 165 → 150 with BOS), and should not be compared against published benchmarks.
-The in-distribution ablation results in the robustness section below were fully re-run with BOS correctly prepended, and those are the numbers this analysis rests on.
+The in-distribution ablation results in the robustness section below were fully rerun with BOS correctly prepended, and those are the numbers this analysis rests on.

-The zero-ablation result is a 40% relative PPL drop, but zero-ablation is an out-of-distribution intervention and that number is an upper bound on the true effect.
+The zero ablation result is a 40% relative PPL drop, but zero-ablation is an out-of-distribution intervention and that number is an upper bound on the true effect.
 The definitive figure comes from a BOS-corrected replication (see robustness section below): mean-ablation ΔNLL = −0.1305 nats on 501k tokens with BOS prepended to each document (P=1.000, 95% CI [−0.1348, −0.1265]).
 The corpus mean used in that run was also computed on the same BOS-corrected pipeline, so it is in-distribution for the corrected forward pass with no BOS/mean mismatch.
 The zero-ablation figures below are kept for context as an upper bound.

 The improvement in the zero-ablation run isn't concentrated on rare or common tokens.
 It's across the board.